awslabs/chorus/docs/src/app/docs/collaboration-patterns/page.md

 ## Building multi-agent solutions with Chorus

 Building multi-agent solutions with Chorus is easy.
 You can start by going through our tutorials, which provide step-by-step guidance and examples.
-In general, we provide two ways for you to build your multi-agent solutions: 1) Develop with descriptive language (JSONnet) and 2) Develop with code (Python).
+In general, we provide two ways for you to build your multi-agent solutions: 1) Develop with descriptive language (YAML) and 2) Develop with code (Python).

-For simple multi-agent solutions, we recommend you use the declarative way by writing a small JSONnet file.
-JSONnet is a terse and expressive language that allows you to configure your multi-agent solution in a very intuitive way.
+For simple multi-agent solutions, we recommend you use the declarative way by writing a small YAML file.
+YAML is a human-friendly data serialization language that allows you to configure your multi-agent solution in a very intuitive way.
 For more complex use cases, you can customize your own agents, collaboration mechanisms, etc. by writing Python code.